DuongSonn/golang-practice/README.md

     c := make(chan int, 1)
 ```

+- Unbufferd Channel is synchronous: sending and receiving a message will perform one after another.
 - Buffered Channel is asynchronous; sending or receiving a message will not wait unless the channel is full.
 If the channel is full, the sending will wait until there is room for more